topology-tool-kit/ttk-data/docs/distributedPersistenceDiagram.md

 The execution requires to set a thread support level of `MPI_THREAD_MULTIPLE` at runtime.
 For the library OpenMPI, this means setting the environment variable `OMPI_MPI_THREAD_LEVEL` to 3 (as shown in the examples below).

-Also, note that due to the usage of a communication thread (for communication-computation overlap), the number of threads should be set to a number not smaller than 2.

 ## Pipeline description

 The produced visualization captures the persistence diagrams of each dimension ($D_0$, $D_1$ and $D_2$, from left to right in the image).